 Visits from community partners such as the police and fire service also help to develop our children’s understanding of roles within society.

-At Whitchurch CE Infant & Nursery School children are given the freedom to make choices, knowing that they are in a safe and supportive environment.
+At Whitchurch CE Infant & Nursery Academy children are given the freedom to make choices, knowing that they are in a safe and supportive environment.

 Children learn boundaries and how to take ‘safe risks’ through our Forest School curriculum.